YJiangcm/FollowBench/README.md

 # FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models

-we introduce **FollowBench**, a Multi-level Fine-grained Constraints Following Benchmark for LLMs.
+We introduce **FollowBench**, a Multi-level Fine-grained Constraints Following Benchmark for **systemically** and **precisely** evaluate the instruction-following capability of LLMs.
 - **FollowBench** comprehensively includes five different types (i.e., Content, Situation, Style, Format, and Example) of _fine-grained constraints_.
 - To enable a precise constraint following estimation on diverse difficulties, we introduce a _Multi-level_ mechanism that incrementally adds a single constraint to the initial instruction at each increased level.
 - To evaluate whether LLMs' outputs have satisfied every individual constraint, we propose to prompt strong LLMs with _constraint-evolution paths_ to handle challenging open-ended instructions.
+- By evaluating **14** closed-source and open-source popular LLMs on FollowBench, we highlight the weaknesses of LLMs in instruction following and point towards potential avenues for future work.

 <p align="center">
     <br>